OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/asset_pipeline.md

-## Creation graphs and asset pipeline
+## The asset pipeline by Example

+This section we focus on how to set up a simple entity from an imported `dcc_asset`.

+You will learn the basics about:

+- What the creation graph is
+- How the asset pipline works
+- How to create (rigg) an Entity from a imported asset

+## Introduction

 There are lots of things you might want to do to an imported asset coming from a DCC-tool.
-For example, extracting images and materials into a representation that can be further tweaked by your artists or rigging an entity from the meshes present in the asset.
+For example, extracting images and materials into a representation that can be further tweaked by your artists or rigging (create) an entity from the meshes present in the asset.
 In The Machinery, we provide full control over how data enters the engine and what data-processing steps that get executed, allowing technical artists to better optimize content and setup custom, game-specific asset pipelines.